• Disease Overview

 Standard Therapies

-Primary cicatricial alopecias are classified by the predominant type of inflammatory cells that attack the hair follicles (i.e., lymphocytes, neutrophils, or mixed inflammatory cells), and treatment strategies are different for each subtype and each patient.
+Primary cicatricial alopecias are classified by the predominant type of inflammatory cells that attack the hair follicles (i.e., lymphocytes, neutrophils, or mixed inflammatory cells) and treatment strategies are different for each subtype and each patient.

-Treatment of the lymphocytic group of cicatricial alopecias including lichen planopilaris, frontal fibrosing alopecia, central centrifugal alopecia, and pseudopelade (Brocq) involves use of anti-inflammatory medications.
+Treatment of the lymphocytic group of cicatricial alopecias including lichen planopilaris, frontal fibrosing alopecia, central centrifugal alopecia and pseudopelade (Brocq) involves use of anti-inflammatory medications.
 The goal of treatment is to decrease or eliminate the lymphocytic inflammatory cells that are attacking and destroying the hair follicle.
 Oral medications may include hydroxychloroquine, doxycycline, mycophenolate mofetil, cyclosporine, or pioglitazone.
 Topical medications may include corticosteroids, topical tacrolimus, topical pimecrolimus, or Derma-Smoothe/FS scalp oil.
 Triamcinolone acetonide (a corticosteroid) may be injected into inflamed, symptomatic areas of the scalp.

 Treatment of the neutrophilic group of cicatricial alopecias (folliculitis decalvans, tufted folliculitis) is directed at eliminating the predominant microbes that are invariably involved in the inflammatory process.
 Oral antibiotics are the mainstay of therapy.
 Topical antibiotics and anti-inflammatory medications may be used to supplement the oral antibiotics.

 The course of cicatricial alopecia is usually prolonged.
-Treatment is continued until the symptoms and signs of scalp inflammation are decreased, and progression of the condition has been controlled.
+Treatment is continued until the symptoms and signs of scalp inflammation are decreased and progression of the condition has been controlled.
 Itching, burning, pain, and tenderness, and scalp redness, scaling, and/or pustules, can usually be controlled by current treatments.
 Unfortunately, the progression of the hair loss may continue silently even when the symptoms and signs are cleared.
 Cicatricial alopecia may reactivate after a quiet period and treatment may have to be repeated.

 Surgical treatment for cosmetic benefit is an option in some affected individuals after the disease has been inactive for one to two or more years.
 Hair restoration surgery or scalp reduction may be considered in these instances.

 Hair will not regrow once the follicle is destroyed.
 However, it may be possible to treat the inflammation in and around surrounding follicles before they are destroyed, and for this reason it is important to begin the above treatment early to control the inflammatory process.
 In addition, minoxidil solution or foam (2% or 5%) applied twice daily to the scalp may be helpful to stimulate any small, remaining, unscarred follicles.
 The progression of hair loss is unpredictable.
-In some cases, progression is slow and minimal, and in other cases progression can be rapid and extensive.
+In some people, progression is slow and minimal, and in other people progression can be rapid and extensive.
 Usually there is sufficient hair remaining to cover the affected scalp areas; relatively few patients require a hair piece.

 • < Previous section